AMGN LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, April 20, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Amgen Inc. ("Amgen" or the "Company") (NASDAQ: AMGN) of a class action securities lawsuit.
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Amgen Inc. ("Amgen" or the "Company") ( AMGN) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Amgen investors who were adversely affected by alleged securities fraud.
 This lawsuit is on behalf of all persons who purchased or otherwise acquired Amgen common stock between July 29, 2020 and April 27, 2022, inclusive.
 Follow the link below to get more information and be contacted by a member of our team: